 By Sarah King, GLOB Guest Correspondent

-EDITOR's NOTE: Sarah King is currently a stay at home mom, a technical writer, and the GLOB's guest whiskey tasting correspondent, who enjoys learning, tasting, and discovering the finer attributes of excellent whiskey.
+EDITOR's NOTE: Seeing Erin Raughley's comment made us think we should give ths 'Water of life' feature a repeat publishing.
+Sarah King is currently a stay at home mom, a technical writer, and the GLOB's guest whiskey tasting correspondent, who enjoys learning, tasting, and discovering the finer attributes of excellent whiskey.
 Whiskey tasting images are by Jana Sanford-Heller.

 What is the best thing to do at 10 am on a Monday morning?
 Gather with a group of whiskey-loving strangers for a whiskey tasting, of course.
 Who needs coffee in the morning when the day can start with "The Water of Life"?

 A group of diverse Gainesvillians, three women and five men, gathered for the first ever Gainesville's Lunch Out Blog whiskey tasting at Mojo's Hogtown BBQ.
 They prepared to sample the bold taste of several whiskeys from Mojo's 'wall of whiskey' collection, so expansive that a tall rolling ladder is required to reach those shelves.
 The room was perfumed with the intoxicating scent of meat slow cooked in a wood-burning smoker.
 The dim light, brick walls, and exposed wood beams transported the eight tasters back to an earlier America and creating an environment of concentration yet relaxation.
 CLICK TO VIEW WHISKEY TASTER PARTICIPANTS.